-You can transform images from the Blobstore as long as the image size is smaller than the maximum Blobstore value size.
+You can transform images from Cloud Storage or Blobstore as long as the image size is smaller than the maximum Cloud Storage or Blobstore value size.
 Note, however, that the result of the transformation is returned directly to the app, and must therefore not exceed the API response limit of 32 megabytes.
 You can use this to make thumbnail images of photographs uploaded by users.

-To transform an image from the Blobstore in Python, instead of setting the
+To transform an image from Cloud Storage or Blobstore in Python, instead of setting the

 image_data argument of the Image constructor with the image data, set the

 blob_key argument to the Blobstore key whose value is the image.
 The rest of the API behaves as expected.
 The

 execute_transforms() method returns the result of the transforms, or throws an

 LargeImageError if the result is larger than the maximum size of 32 megabytes.

 from google.appengine.api import images from google.appengine.ext import blobstore import webapp2 class Thumbnailer(webapp2.RequestHandler): def get(self): blob_key = self.request.get("blob_key") if blob_key: blob_info = blobstore.get(blob_key) if blob_info: img = images.Image(blob_key=blob_key) img.resize(width=80, height=100) img.im_feeling_lucky() thumbnail = img.execute_transforms(output_encoding=images.JPEG) self.response.headers['Content-Type'] = 'image/jpeg' self.response.out.write(thumbnail) return # Either "blob_key" wasn't provided, or there was no value with that ID # in the Blobstore. self.error(404)

 Using get_serving_url()In addition to the Images API, you can also use the transforms provided in the Python Imaging Library (PIL) in your Python 2.7 app.
 To do this, declare the library in the libraries section of the